BushrootPDX/app/README.md

 You can install MongoDB from [here:](https://docs.mongodb.com/getting-started/shell/installation/)
 ### Installing
-If you want to toy with this yourself, make a clone or download with the clone or download button. be sure to do the same for the server side aswell.
+If you want to toy with this yourself, make a clone or download with the clone or download button. be sure to do the same for the server side as well.
 From here be sure to type
 ```
 npm install